-Module credits 16.00 NQF Level 06 Service modules Faculty of Natural and Agricultural Sciences Prerequisites Faculty of Engineering, Built Environment and Information Technology: SWK 122 and WTW 164 OR SWK 122, WTW 161 and WTW 168.
+Module credits 16.00 NQF Level 06 Service modules Faculty of Natural and Agricultural Sciences Prerequisites Faculty of EBIT: SWK 122 and WTW 164 OR SWK 122, WTW 161 and WTW 168.
 Faculty of Natural and Agricultural Sciences: SWK 122 and WTW 124 OR SWK 122, WTW 126 and WTW 128.
+Admission to relevant programme.
 Contact time 2 tutorials per week, 4 lectures per week Language of tuition Module is presented in English Department Civil Engineering Period of presentation Semester 1